Tallinn with kids – Old Town Walking Tour – 3 hrs

 Kings, queens, and czars have walked the streets of the charming two-tiered city.

 Tallinn once consisted of two feuding medieval towns separated by a wall.
-The upper town—on the hill, called Toompea—was the seat of government ruling Estonia.
-The lower town was an autonomous Hanseatic trading center filled with German, Danish, and Swedish merchants who hired Estonians to do the hardwork!
+The upper town, called Toompea was the seat of government ruling Estonia.
+The lower town was an autonomous Hanseatic trading center filled with German, Danish, and Swedish merchants.

-With its pastel-colored buildings all pretty in a row, the Town Hall Square is reminiscent of pages from a children’s fairytale book; highlight of Tallinn with kids tour.
+With its pastel-colored buildings all pretty in a row, the Town Hall Square is reminiscent of pages from a children’s fairytale book; the highlight of Tallinn with kids tour.

 Walking tours around Tallinn Old Town are the perfect way to explore at a leisurely pace.
 You won’t want to miss the intriguing details on the grand baroque buildings, crumbling stucco facades, monumental gates and marble streets.

 We stop and have a break at a traditional establishment to enjoy marzipan and a coffee before we head to the upper town as part of Tallinn with kids tour.

-Kiek in de Kök was originally built in the 1470s, but quickly expanded and strengthened with walls that are four metres thick.
+Kiek in de Kök was originally built in the 1470s, but quickly expanded and strengthened with walls that are four meters thick.
 You’ll see 1670s-era military tunnels that run beneath Toompea to learn their fascinating history and view Tallinn from below.

 Like any respectable medieval town, Tallinn has its share of underground passageways, particularly the defensive tunnel systems built during the time of Swedish rule.

-Back then attack was a constant worry, so city planners constructed high bastion walls around the outside of the fortified city.
+Back then the attack was a constant worry, so city planners constructed high bastion walls around the outside of the fortified city.
 They also installed tunnels under the base of the walls so they could safely move soldiers and ammunition to where they were needed, not to mention spy on the enemy.

 The tour includes a slow-moving train ride, too.
 St.Olaf’s Church Tower is one of the highlights of the tour and kids love climbing it.
-It’s a grand structure, 124-metre tower and is considered to be one of the symbols of Tallinn.
+It’s a grand structure, 124-meter tower and is considered to be one of the symbols of Tallinn.
 There are 232 steps up to the tower’s viewing platform on a winding staircase to enjoy the views of the city.